Rengeka/ProjectTemplates/Templates/Experimental/CSFS/CleanArchitectureCSFS/README.md

 - **C#**: Familiar, rich ecosystem, great for enterprise logic and tooling.
 - **F#**: Concise, expressive, ideal for defining clean, composable endpoints.

+## ⚠️ Important Note

+> When working with a mixed C# + F# solution, **any changes in F# code require recompilation of the Assembly** for C# to see the updates (and vice versa).
+Always rebuild the project/solution after modifying code in the other language to avoid runtime errors or stale metadata.

 ## 🛠️ Getting Started

 ### Prerequisites